Ruby client documentation

 You can only get the data for messages that are 7 days old or newer.

-You can also set up callbacksarrow-up-right for received text messages.
+You can also set up [callbacks](https://docs.notifications.service.gov.uk/ruby.html#callbacks) for received text messages.

 To receive text messages: